-Join David as he experiences his first rocket festival in Vientiane.
-Share the sounds, sights, excitement (and beer) as he ventures into Laos' most hedonistic festival.
+Share the sounds, sights, excitement (and beer) as David ventures into Laos' most hedonistic festival.
 Learn about the legend of the Toad King, the traditional rites and of course, the actual rockets themselves.

 Laos offers a wealth of off-road biking opportunities all over the country.
 Check out this single track bamboo route from the Mekong plains to the Phou Phenang Plateau just north of Vientiane.